segmentio/segment-docs/src/connections/destinations/add-destination.md

 ### Connect multiple sources to one instance of a destination

-It is not possible to connect more than one source to the same instance of a destination.
-However, you can create another instance of the same destination for the other sources, and click **Copy Settings From Other Destination** to save yourself time entering the settings values again.
+It is not possible to connect multiple instances of one source (for example, two website sources) to the same destination.
+However, you can create another instance of the destination for the other sources, and click **Copy Settings From Other Destination**  to save yourself time entering the settings values again.

 ### Connect to more than one instance of a destination using the Config API